-The Government Stringency (GS) index was calculated using data from the Oxford COVID-19 Government Response Tracker (OxCGRT).
-The OxCGRT systematically collects information on several different common policy responses that governments have taken to respond to the pandemic on 20 indicators such as school closures and travel restrictions for more than 180 countries to form different indices, one of which is the 'stringency index'.
-The 'stringency index' records the variations in responses from publicly available information for each day, which is calculated as a composite measure based on nine indicators measured on an ordinal scale (from 0-100, where 100 is the most stringent).
-The nine indicators used are: school closures, workplace closures, cancelled public events, restrictions on gatherings, closure of public transport, public information campaigns, stay at home measures, restrictions on internal movement and international travel controls.
-As each wave of questionnaires was sent over a period of 2-4 days, the mean of the highest and lowest stringency index score was calculated to form the GS index for the period over which the waves were delivered.
+The Government Stringency (GS) index was calculated using data from the Oxford COVID-19 Government Response Tracker (OxCGRT).16 The OxCGRT systematically collects information on several different common policy responses that governments have taken to respond to the pandemic on 20 indicators such as school closures and travel restrictions for more than 180 countries to form different indices, one of which is the 'stringency index'.
+The 'stringency index' records the variations in responses from publicly available information for each day, which is calculated as a composite measure based on nine indicators measured on an ordinal scale (from 0 to 100, where 100 is the most stringent).
+The nine indicators used are: school closures, workplace closures, cancelled public events, restrictions on gatherings, closure of public transport, public information campaigns, stay at home measures, restrictions on internal movement and international travel controls.16 As each wave of questionnaires was sent over a period of 2-4 days, the mean of the highest and lowest stringency index score was calculated to form the GS index for the period over which the waves were delivered.

-The 7-day average of the number of deaths of people who had had a positive test result for COVID-19 and died within 28 days of the first positive test (Reported COVID-19 deaths, RCD), as reported by Public Health England (PHE) was recorded for each of the corresponding weeks of the published preventative behaviour survey questions.
+The 7-day average of the number of deaths of people who had had a positive test result for COVID-19 and died within 28 days of the first positive test (Reported COVID-19 deaths, RCD), as reported by Public Health England (PHE) was recorded for each of the corresponding weeks of the published preventative behaviour survey questions.4

-Data Analysis
+Data analysis

 The characteristics of participants including age, gender and geographical location were based on responses to questions asked in the survey.
-We examined at the relationship between PSB index scores, GS index, CGH, and recorded COVID-19 deaths between April 2020 - April 2021, across four significant events, including the start of the 1st national lockdown (April 2020), the launch if the 'Eat out to help out' government initiative (August 2020), the start of the second lockdown (November 2020), and the start of the third lockdown January 2021).
+We examined at the relationship between PSB index scores, GS index, CGH, and recorded COVID-19 deaths between April 2020 - March 2021, across four significant events, including the start of the 1st national lockdown (April 2020), the launch of the 'Eat out to help out' government initiative (August 2020), the start of the second lockdown (November 2020), and the start of the third lockdown (January 2021).
 We explored how changes in GS was related to the adoption or PSB (measured by our PSB index), for this we used the GS score on the date of the first lockdown, and corresponding PSB score as a reference score and compared the % change over the following surveys.
-We next explored whether the relationship remained significant after controlling for the effect of reported COVID-19 deaths (as a proxy to protect others), CGH and time (as well as potential interactions between GS index and time, and between CGH and time).
+We next explored whether the relationship remained significant after controlling for the effect of reported COVID-19 deaths, CGH and time (as well as potential interactions between GS index and time, and between CGH and time).

-Data was initially visualized using in Excel (v 16.49), where line and scatter plots were created to explore the data.
+Data were initially visualized using in Excel (v 16.49), where line and scatter plots were created to explore the data.
 Statistical analysis was conducted using RStudio Desktop (v1.4.1103), and R (v 4.0.5).
-Linear regression analysis, using the ordinary least squares method, was conducted using the using base R 'lm' function, and $R^2$ and p values were extracted using the 'summary' function.
-The association of the PSB index (described below) with the variables of interest was determined first using simple linear regressions, using the PSB index as the outcome variable.
-Further analyses were conducted using multiple linear regression to determine the influence of variables, such as time, CGH and RCD and GS index on the association between the PSB index.
+The associations among variables of interest were determined by producing scatter plots and calculating Pearson's correlation (R) and its associated p value.
+Further analyses were conducted using multiple linear regression to determine the influence of variables, such as time, CGH and RCD and GS index on the PSB index.